makbn/docker_basics_tutorial/README.md

 ```

-docker couldn't find image locally then tries to download it from registery!after download finished, image saved locally and stared by docker deamon!
+Docker couldn't find image locally then tries to download it from the registry!after download finished, the image saved locally and stared by docker daemon!

 - [Where are Docker images stored on the host machine](https://stackoverflow.com/questions/19234831/where-are-docker-images-stored-on-the-host-machine)?